Kearson DeWitt: In other media

-Kearson DeWitt appears in Iron Man 2, voiced by Doug Boyd.
+Kearson DeWitt appears in the 2010 video game Iron Man 2, voiced by Doug Boyd.
 This version is an ex-employee of Stark Industries' Theoretical Weapons Division who worked on a prototype Arc Reactor and was secretly involved with the PROTEAN project until he was fired when the latter and its potential dangers came to light.
 Following this, DeWitt joined A.I.M. and forged an alliance with Valentin Shatalov and the Roxxon Energy Corporation to steal a copy of J.A.R.V.I.S. so they can advance and run their projects.
 After S.H.I.E.L.D. uncovers their operations, DeWitt merges his PROTEAN technology and the J.A.R.V.I.S. copy to create the Ultimo battle suit before merging himself with it to become a techno-organic hybrid and fight Iron Man, War Machine, and S.H.I.E.L.D.